 Swap Note - Front Range is subject to certain loan covenants under the terms of its Swap Note.
-Under these covenants, Front Range is required to maintain a certain fixed-charge coverage ratio, a minimum level of working capital and a minimum level of net worth.
+Under these covenants, Front Range is required to maintain, on a quarterly basis, a certain fixed-charge coverage ratio, a minimum level of working capital and a minimum level of net worth.
 The covenants also set a maximum amount of additional debt that may be incurred by Front Range.
 The covenants also limit annual distributions that may be made to owners of Front Range, including the Company, based on Front Range's leverage ratio.
-As of March 31, 2009, Front Range was out of compliance with certain of its covenants and is currently seeking a waiver from its lender.
-Until a waiver is obtained, the Company has reclassified the related outstanding balance of the loan to current liabilities.
+As of December 31, 2008 and March 31, 2009, Front Range was out of compliance with certain of its covenants and has since obtained a waiver from its lender.
+Under the terms of the waiver, the lender changed the covenant to an annual calculation from a quarterly calculation.
+Further, the available long term revolving note was reduced from \$5,000,000 to \$2,500,000, with an August 10, 2011 maturity date.
+The interest rate was adjusted to the greater of 5% or the 30 day LIBOR rate plus 3.25%-4.00% depending on Front Range's debt-to-net worth ratio.
+As of June 30, 2009, the Company believes it is in compliance with its revised covenants with its lender.